qbalsdon/pico_rgb_keypad_hid/README.md

 1. :ballot_box_with_check: Make colours one value instead of a tuple, convert when needed
 1. :black_square_button: Modularise the code for the pimoroni keypad
+  - :ballot_box_with_check: Moved the code for button press checks into `constants.py`
 1. :ballot_box_with_check: Use the PICO's LED to give a signal that something has happened, i.e. KEYDOWN, HOLD, LONG_HOLD.
 1. :black_square_button: KEY_DOWN / UP colour management